-Long-term target: Gränges’ 2025 target is to reduce direct and energy indirect carbon emissions intensity from own operations and purchased energy (scope 1+2) by 25 per cent versus 2017.
-The company has also set a long-term target to reduce indirect carbon emissions intensity from sourced metal inputs (scope 3) is reduced by at least 30 per cent versus the 2017 baseline.
+Long-term target: Gränges’ 2025 target is that carbon emissions intensity from own operations and purchased energy (scope 1+2) is reduced by at least 25 per cent versus baseline 2017 and carbon emissions intensity from sourced metal inputs (scope 3) is reduced by at least 30 per cent versus the 2017 baseline.

 Reporting principles and definitions: Data is reported with a market- based approach.
 Data is reported at regional level and consolidated annually at group level using common definitions and principles.
 Data for Gränges Powder Metallurgy is included in the data for Gränges Eurasia.
 Numbers for 2019 and 2020 do not include Gränges Konin and Gränges Powder Metallurgy.

 Greenhouse gas emissions are presented as carbon dioxide equivalents.
 In accordance with the GHG Protocol, the definitions of the respective scopes are the following.

 Scope 1 is defined as direct emissions from Gränges’ operations, which include production facilities, office buildings and company owned vehicles.
 Emissions are calculated based on fuel consumption and emission factors.